Ngufor-emmanuella/Loaderboard-proj/README.md

 - Copy the github link for the repository
 - Open the git terminal and type git clone then paste the repository link

-### Run tests

-- It has been tested and it is fully responsive

 ### Deployment